lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 ## Grading

 You will be graded on the following:
-* 15 classwork assignments: 15%
+* 14 classwork assignments: 14%
 * 6 labs: 36%
 * 3 programs: 30%
 * 3 quizes: 20%

-(Yes, it adds up to 101%.
-You get a point just for existing.)

 After any curving, your grade will be determined by your total score as follows:
 93+: A; 90+: A-; 87+: B+; 83+: B; 80+: B-; 77+: C+; 73+: C; 70+: C-; 67+: D+; 63: D; 60: D-.